 In France, customs brokers must be registered in advance and they have to fulfill certain conditions including customs expertise criteria (starting on January 1, 2018).

-Accreditation as an "AEO" (Authorized Economic Operator) is granted by the Customs Administration to companies that meet strict customs criteria and demonstrate consistent quality, conformity and reliability in the international supply chain.
+The "AEO" accreditation (Authorized Economic Operator) is granted by the Customs Administration to companies that meet strict customs criteria and demonstrate consistent quality, compliance and reliability in the international supply chain.

-Since 2013 Mathez Freight Forwarding has had AEO-Full status, which includes the "simplified customs" AEO certificate and the "safety-security" AEO certificate.
-When you work with Mathez Freight Forwarding, you can rest assured that all your customs operations throughout the EU and beyond will be handled with precision, reliability, and professionalism, according to the highest standards.
+Since 2013, Mathez Freight Forwarding benefits from the status AEO-Full , which includes the AEO certificate "customs simplifications" and the AEO certificate "security-safety".
+When you work with Mathez Freight, you can rest assured that all your customs operations across the EU and beyond will be carried out with accuracy, reliability and professionalism, to the highest standards.

 As soon as you anticipate shipment of a product, it is essential to verify the applicable rights and taxes, as well as associated regulation in order to fully appreciate customs risks and optimize your operations in terms of fiscal and customs requirements.

-In the event of any doubt, request a product customs classification (RTC).
+In the event of any doubt, request a product customs classification (Binding Tariff Information).